ErosCode/GameReview/README.md

 # GameReview

-Solo Project to train node js Express
+Little unfinished Project to learn the basics of the MERN stack(mongoDB,  nodeJs, Express, React)